mickeeri/mickeeri.github.io/_posts/2016-08-02-react-redux-lawfirm-app.markdown

 title:  "React.js and Redux lawfirm application"
 date:   tis  2 aug 2016 19:28:52 CEST
 categories: redux react
-description: Frontend for Ruby on Rails API.
-SPA that let's lawfirms organize clients and cases.
+description: Old version of my Single Page Application for lawfirms
 ---

 Client side for [Ruby on Rails backend](https://github.com/mickeeri/lawfirm-api) under development with React.js and Redux.
 Is aimed at small lawfirms that want's an easy way to handle clients, legal cases and counterparts.
 They can also create reports as Pdf or docx.